mureyvenom/weather-assessment/README.md

-# Metacare front end task
+# Ashipa electric react native assessment

 This project was created with the react native typescript template